Early Years Foundation StagE

 - A summative assessment is made at the end of the EYFS – the Early Years Foundation Stage Profile (EYFSP).
 Each child’s development is assessed against the early learning goals.
 The children will be identified as either - Emerging and still working towards them, or meeting the required levels of development and being Expected.

 - Phonics is taught daily using the ‘Essential Letters and Sounds’ scheme.
 Phonics Tracker is used to track progress and identify the children who need additional support and intervention.

 - The Year is divided into 6 termly topics, which provide cross-curricular links, to encourage enthusiasm and engagement.
 Agreed topics througout the school, ensure that children do not repeat their learning.

 - A key text is used each term to develop the children’s story telling and descriptive vocabulary.
 Additionally, the children work together to produce class stories, using different characters and settings.
 By the end of the year, they can confidently make up their own stories with a clear structure.

 Our learning environment, both indoors and outdoors, enriches and enhances the curriculum on offer.
 The children will experience a day that includes, continuous provision play opportunities, supported activities and whole class teaching.
 We build on what the children already know and can do, through activities that motivate and interest them.

 Through play, our children are encouraged to explore and develop an understanding of the world around them.
 We want them to practise their new learning, put their ideas to the test, develop their social and communication skills and have the opportunity to think creatively.

-A strong partnership is formed with our parents, starting with a robust induction process, including home visits.
-This is then followed throughout the year by a series of ‘stay and play sessions’ in phonics, maths, science and writing, and information talks after school.
+A strong partnership is formed with our parents, starting with a robust induction process, including; information presentations; visits into school, visits/phone calls to pre-schools; and home visits.
+This is then followed throughout the year by, ‘stay and play sessions’ in phonics, maths, science and writing, and information talks after school.

 - Children make good progress across the EYFS curriculum from their varied starting points.